ghcjs/ghcjs/README.markdown

 Haskell to JavaScript compiler
 ==============================

-GHCJS is a Haskell to JavaScript compiler using the GHC API.
-Our first official release is planned to coincide with the release of GHC 7.8.1, which is expected around ICFP 2013.
-We are working to get patches to support GHCJS into GHC and Cabal.
+GHCJS is a Haskell to JavaScript compiler that uses the GHC API.
+Our first official release is planned to coincide with the release of GHC 7.8.1.

 GHCJS supports many modern Haskell features, including: